September 1 – Conductor and Accompanist

 - During 3-part music, your soprano-middles and alto-middles will sing the middle part.

-You will have access to the CTSWS registrations for your region via OPUS.
+After each deadline the state chairs will send you the most up to date OPUS registration information for your region.
 Track the schools who submit and follow up with the schools who have not yet entered their students.

 You will use the registration information entered on OPUS to pass out t-shirts, create seating charts, and prepare for the festival.